Quadrifolium/OriginalPlanOnWeibo/_posts/WeChat/2018-01-06-WeChat-Original-Plan.md

 2nd Jan., new song *2038* published
 3rd Jan., *Yi An Good Night* on Hongdou Live
 4th Jan., new article on WeChat account
-5th Jan., manga released on Sina Weibo
+5th Jan., manga on Sina Weibo
 6th Jan., *Yi An Fun Time After School* on Tencent Video